TyNoOutlet/Time-Dashboard/README.md

 Daytime 6 (卯), which starts the daytime, begins at the beginning of twilight, or within 15 minutes if one is located in a certain time zone.
 Likewise, nighttime 6 (酉) begins at the end of twilight, or within 15 minutes of it in a time zone.

 In the latest update, there will be time zones that will correspond to a sunrise and sunset value of a region.
-You may view the region map at (the map link will be here), but this is mostly for internal purposes.
 Each time zone is based on regions of an area; you will select the country, state/province/similar, then the county-equivalent you want to view.
 The county-equivalent you select will be tied to a region; these regions change every solar term.
 The time is updated automatically when the desired county-equivalent is selected.

 ## Rokuyo